 In conclusion, the study's findings support the critical role of leadership in addressing the teacher retention crisis.
 By understanding and responding to teachers' leadership preferences, school leaders can create a positive school climate that enhances job satisfaction and retention.
 This, in turn, can lead to improved pupil attainment and overall school performance.
-The preference for , a style that existing literature in the field of education has overlooked, is important and suggests that fostering a sense of community and shared purpose within schools, with leaders who demonstrate prototypical behaviour, can be a powerful strategy for retaining teachers.
+The preference for social identity leadership, a style that existing literature in the field of education has overlooked, is important and suggests that fostering a sense of community and shared purpose within schools, with leaders who demonstrate prototypical behaviour, can be a powerful strategy for retaining teachers.

 Declaration of Interest